grantcary/little-engine/README.md

 # little-engine
 Little 3D graphics engine

-The goal is to be an easy to understand, noob friendly intro into how 3D graphics work, made by a noob.
-Mean't for learning purposes, this is written in python after all.
+Written for noobs, by a noob.

+This is a toy version of a raytracer meant for educational purposes only (this is written in python after all).
+Extremely slow rendering speeds, however, the code should present it self in a simple to understand manner to learn from.